xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 **Note**: x is slot number in Cisco 8800 router

 ### 88-LC1-12TH24FH-E
-The Cisco 88-LC1-12TH24FH-E  P100 based collapsed core, peering and aggregation optimized line card provides 24 ports of 400G, 12 ports of 200G, aggregating to a total bandwidth of 12 Tbps.
+The Cisco 88-LC1-12TH24FH-E  P100 based collapsed core, peering, aggregation and WAN Internet Gateway optimized line card provides 24 ports of 400G, 12 ports of 200G, aggregating to a total bandwidth of 12 Tbps.
 There are four P100 NPUs on this line card.
 Allow Flexible combination of 400G/100G/40G/25G/10G Optics and port based Breakout options.
 This line card doesn't support MACsec.
+All ports support PTP timing at Class C performance.

 ![Screenshot 2024-09-20 at 11.50.51 AM.png]({{site.baseurl}}/images/Screenshot 2024-09-20 at 11.50.51 AM.png)